OffByOneStudios/edn/design/phase4_plan.md

    - Built in `build/examples/Release/` and verified via LLVM IR verifier

 Error code allocation note: M4.1 consumed E1400–E1423 (including result-as-value).
 Adjust later milestone ranges to avoid collisions (e.g., use E147x+ for Generics).

+## Open issues / notes (2025‑08‑16)
+- Panic minimal test is red:
+   - Symptom: `EGEN unknown instruction` for `(panic)`, assert at `tests/phase4_eh_panic_test.cpp:25`.
+   - Status: Emitter wiring is correct (`llvm.trap` + `unreachable`).
+Checker branch for panic exists but may be misplaced.
+Lints updated to treat it as a terminator.
+   - Action tomorrow: hoist `(panic)` handler in `check_instruction_list` to top‑level, ensure it’s included in any op allow‑lists, rebuild, re‑run tests.
+- Phase 3 examples smoke: `edn/phase3/union_access.edn` still throws during type check ("invalid vector subscript").
+We currently tolerate one failure in the examples smoke harness.
+Decide whether to fix the example or mark it explicitly as expected‑negative.